hack-the-rat/free-code-camp/full-stack-developer-certification/responsive-web-design/html/semantic-html/cat-blog-page/README.md

 Inside your `main` element, add a `section` element with the `id` attribute set to `"about"`.

 Inside the `section` element, add an `h2` with the text of `About`.

+## Step 8

+Below your `h2` element, add a paragraph element with the text of `Hi there!
+I'm Jane Doe, a passionate writer who finds endless inspiration in the antics of my beloved cat, Mr. Whiskers.`.

+Below your paragraph element, add another paragraph element with the text of `His playful nature and boundless energy keeps me on my toes.
+I love him so much.`